-All applicants must have a good honours degree in Psychology recognised by the BPS as conferring Graduate Basis for Chartered Membership (GBC).
-(NB.
-Undergraduates will not normally meet the essential requirements of the trainee person specification.)
-In exceptional circumstances, candidates with a 2.2 degree may be considered if they have a higher degree as evidence of ability to complete a demanding postgraduate level programme.
+All applicants must have a 2:1 honours degree in Psychology recognised by the BPS as conferring Graduate Basis for Chartered Membership (GBC) and a minimum of one year’s relevant experience.
+Candidates with a 2:2 degree may be considered if they also have a Master's.

 Months of entry